CorrelAid/cdl_civicrm_analyse/doc/STYLEGUIDE.md

 ## General Instructions

-- Write in German and use "du" or "ihr"
+- Write in German and use “du” or “ihr”

 ### Bold Font